 If you’re an e-commerce business with a catalogue of products on your website, you can also run dynamic ads.
 These automatically promote products to people who have previously interacted with your brand.
 For example, say you’re an online clothing brand, you can retarget shoppers to remind them of the items they viewed but didn’t buy.

 Hopefully, this blog has helped you to realise the potential of paid social, if you didn’t before.
 Obviously, there are so many more benefits but if we tried to cover everything we would be here all day!
-If you need help with your paid social strategy, give us a call on 0113 255 7285 and we can discuss over a virtual brew.
+If you’re keen to keep reading, you can check out our blog for more digital marketing tips.